 As our relationship has deepened, my Father has given me my heart's desire.
 No, not material possessions, but a joy that comes from him that makes me feel loved, whole and at peace in my heart.
 And he's given me friends who care and pray for me.

-Though situations look difficult around me, and by all appearances, they will get more difficult in the days to come, I can choose to be happy by burrowing in to my Father's arms and listening to his heart beat.
-There he will give me what I desire most - the confidence that I am loved and cared for, no matter how the storm howls outside.
+Though situations look difficult around me, and by all appearances, they will get more difficult in the days to come, I can choose to behappy by burrowing in to my Father's arms and listening to his heart beat.
+There he will give me what I desiremost - the confidence that I am loved and cared for, no matter how the storm howls outside.

+“Wait for the Lord.
+Be strong.
+Let your heart be strong.
+Yes, wait for the Lord.”
+Psalm 27:14NLV When women reach menopause, they are at higher risk for developing osteoporosis.
+But developing brittle bones really starts at a much younger age.
 After we hit puberty , we begin to lose up to 1 % of our muscle and bone strength per year.
 Adding strength or resistance training to your workouts can prevent and even reverse the damage, according to health experts.

 What makes it so effective is that when our muscles meet resistance in our workouts, such as weights or other immovable objects, there is a breaking down of the muscle fibers.
 But during a resting phase, new muscle fibers grow, strengthening, toning and trimming them.
 That's why experts recommend strength training on alternate days for the best results.